AutoMQ/automq/README.md

 ## ⛄Get started with AutoMQ

 ### Run AutoMQ local without cloud
 The easiest way to run AutoMQ.
-We can experience the feature like fast partition move and network traffic auto-balance.
+You can experience the feature like fast partition move and network traffic auto-balance.
 [Learn more](https://docs.automq.com/docs/automq-s3kafka/VKpxwOPvciZmjGkHk5hcTz43nde)

 > Attention: Local mode mock object storage locally and is not a production ready deployment.
 It is only for demo and test purpose.